-In addition to competition from licenced producers and those able to produce cannabis legally without a licence, we also face competition from unlicenced and unregulated market participants, including illegal dispensaries and black market suppliers selling cannabis and cannabis-based products in Canada.
+In addition to competition from licensed producers and those able to produce cannabis legally without a licence, the Company also faces competition from unlicensed and unregulated market participants, including illegal dispensaries and black market suppliers selling cannabis and cannabis-based products in Canada.

-Despite the legalization of medical and adult-use cannabis in Canada, black market operations remain and are a substantial competitor to our business.
-In addition, illegal dispensaries and black market participants may be able to (i) offer products with higher concentrations of active ingredients that are either expressly prohibited or impracticable to produce under current Canadian regulations, and (ii) use delivery methods, including edibles, concentrates and extract vaporizers, that we are currently prohibited from offering to individuals in Canada, (iii) use marketing and branding strategies that are restricted under the Cannabis Act and Cannabis Regulations, and (iv) make claims not permissible under the Cannabis Act and other regulatory regimes.
-As these illicit market participants do not comply with the regulations governing the medical and adult-use cannabis industry in Canada, their operations may also have significantly lower costs.
+Despite the legalization of medical and adult-use cannabis in Canada, black market operations remain and are a substantial competitor to the Company's business.
+In addition, illegal dispensaries and black market participants may be able to: (1) offer products with higher concentrations of active ingredients that are either expressly prohibited or impracticable to produce under current Canadian regulations; (2) use delivery methods, including edibles, concentrates and extract vaporizers, that the Company is currently prohibited from offering to customers in Canada; (3) use marketing and branding strategies that are restricted under the Cannabis Act and Cannabis Regulations; and (4) make claims not permissible under the Cannabis Act and Cannabis Regulations.
+As these black market participants do not comply with the regulations governing the medical and adult-use cannabis industry in Canada, their operations may also have significantly lower costs.

-As a result of the competition presented by the black market for cannabis, any unwillingness by consumers currently utilizing these unlicenced distribution channels to begin purchasing from licenced producers for any reason or any inability or unwillingness of law enforcement authorities to enforce laws prohibiting the unlicenced cultivation and sale of cannabis and cannabis-based products could (i) result in the perpetuation of the black market for cannabis, (ii) adversely affect our market share and (iii) adversely impact the public perception of cannabis use and licenced cannabis producers and dealers, all of which would have a materially adverse effect on our business, operations and financial condition.
+As a result of the competition presented by the black market for cannabis, any unwillingness by consumers currently utilizing these unlicensed distribution channels to begin purchasing from licensed producers for any reason or any inability or unwillingness of law enforcement authorities to enforce laws prohibiting the unlicensed cultivation and sale of cannabis and cannabis-based products could: (1) result in the perpetuation of the black market for cannabis; (2) adversely affect the Company's market share; and (3) adversely impact the public perception of cannabis use and licensed cannabis producers and dealers, all of which would have a materially adverse effect on the Company's business, operations and financial condition.